Skip to main content

 number

-Maximum size in bytes for a Kafka request (maps to Kafka’s message.max.bytes).
+Maximum size in bytes for a single Kafka protocol request (maps to librdkafka’s message.max.bytes).
+Default is 10 MiB.

 Features